2016–17 FA Women's Premier League Cup

-The 2016–17 FA Women's Premier League Cup is the 26th running of the competition, which began in 1991.
+The 2016–17 FA Women's Premier League Cup is the 26th running of the FA Women's Premier League Cup, which began in 1991.
 It is the major League Cup competition run by the FA Women's Premier League, and for the third season it is being run alongside their secondary League Cup competition, the Premier League Plate.

 All 72 Premier League clubs entered at the Determining round, with the winners continuing in the competition and the losers going into the Premier League Plate tournament.

 Going into the tournament, Tottenham Hotspur is the reigning champions, having defeated Cardiff City 2–1 after extra time the previous season.

 Results

 All results listed are published by The Football Association.
 Games are listed by round in chronological order, and then in alphabetical order of the home team where matches were played simultaneously.

 The division each team play in is indicated in brackets after their name: (S)=Southern Division; (N)=Northern Division; (SW1)=South West Division One; (SE1)=South East Division One; (M1)=Midlands Division One; (N1)=Northern Division One.